aavamedi/aava-api-integrations/python-client/examples/README.md

 stored Excel, using HTTP/REST requests and fetching a CSV file over FTP.
 The data structure is most apparent from simple example.

+These modules depend on certain external libraries.
+They are included in the requirements.txt file in the directory with main code, and are installed by running pip command:

+`pip install -r requirements.txt`

 ## Simple example

 A module with hard coded value to demonstrate the data structure used for